 Do not feel disheartened if activities don't go as planned.
 Make a note of what worked and what did not.
-Incorporate feedback from learners too.
-This makes learners feel heard, and also exemplifies a growth mindset.
+Feel free to collect feedback from learners too and try incorporating them.
+Not only does this makes learners feel heard, but also exemplifies a growth mindset.